Mad Shadows (novel): Plot

 From here the story splits into two.
 On one side of life, Isabelle-Marie begins her life with the blind Michael, and Patrice is continued to be neglected as Lanz demands the attention of Louise.
 Both children's stories end in despair, as Michael eventually regains his vision and comes to terms with the ugliness of Isabelle-Marie and consequently their newborn child, Anne.
 He abandons both of them and disappears from their lives.
 As the torn spirit of Isabelle-Marie returns to her unwanted home, she finds that Louise is being controlled by Lanz and has chosen him over Patrice.

 Her newfound anger towards outer beauty drives her to push Patrice's face into a pot of boiling water, thus bringing his beast-like face to her lowly status.
 Patrice cries to his mother, who makes the ultimate choice to live her life with Lanz and to abandoning Patrice entire.
 Patrice is sent to an insane asylum by Louise, who becomes fed up with his incompetence, but he soon escapes shortly.
 As their lives quickly become disillusioned, Isabelle-Marie ends up setting fire to the farm.
 Louise, who has slowly been cracking under the loss of her beautiful child and the control and eventual death of her husband, is lost in the fire.
 In the end, Isabelle-Marie pushes Anne away and walks to the track with the intention of suicide.
 Patrice, however, drowns himself when he wants to find his beautiful face in the lake.

 Adaptations

-In 1977, the novel was adapted into a ballet by the National Ballet of Canada, starring dancers Karen Kain, Veronica Tennant, and choreographed by Anne Ditchburn, with music by Andre Gagnon.
+In 1977, the novel was adapted into a ballet by the National Ballet of Canada, starring dancers Mavis Staines, Veronica Tennant, and choreographed by Anne Ditchburn, with music by Andre Gagnon.
 In 1987, commemorating the company's 35th anniversary, the show was rerun and featured Cynthia Lucas and Tomas Schramek.

 In 2006, Karim Hussain adapted the work into the film The Beautiful Beast (La Belle Bête).